What is PotPlayer?

 Therefore, the presence of unwanted apps on devices can lead to system infections, financial loss, serious privacy issues and even identity theft.
 To protect device integrity and user safety, you are strongly advised to eliminate all suspect applications and browser extensions/plug-ins immediately upon detection.

 |Detection Names||Avast (Win32:AdwareSig [Adw]), BitDefender (Trojan.GenericKD.34055019), ESET-NOD32 (A Variant Of MSIL/Adware.TekhNetvork.A), DrWeb (Trojan.DownLoad4.13619), Full List Of Detections (VirusTotal)|

 |Symptoms||Seeing advertisements not originating from the sites you are browsing.
 Intrusive pop-up ads.
 Decreased Internet browsing speed.|

 |Distribution Methods||Deceptive pop-up ads, free software installers (bundling), fake Flash Player installers.|

 |Damage||Decreased computer performance, browser tracking - privacy issues, possible additional malware infections.|

 |Malware Removal (Windows)||

-MusiCalm, MessengerHub, Access+, Best Media Converter - are some examples of other adware-type applications.
-They appear legitimate and harmless.
-This software also typically offers various "useful" and "advantageous" functionalities.
-However, the promised features are rarely operational and this applies to practically all PUAs.
-The sole purpose of unwanted apps have but one goal - to generate revenue for the developers; to users - they have no real value and can instead cause severe issues.
-PUAs are designed to deliver intrusive advert campaigns, cause redirects to untrustworthy and malicious sites, hijack browsers and track private information.
+The sole purpose of these unwanted apps is to generate revenue for the developers, whilst regular users receive no real value and can instead experience serious issues.
+PUAs deliver intrusive ad campaigns, cause redirects to untrusted and malicious sites, hijack browsers and track private information.

 How did PotPlayer install on my computer?